 Role of Legal Advisors

 Given the complexity of trust law, professional guidance is essential.
 The law — like medicine — is broad, and you wouldn’t want your GP acting as your surgeon.
-Likewise, a general high street solicitor may not be as up-to-date on trust planning, taxes, and strategies as a specialist who deals with trusts every single day.
-The conveyancing of property into a trust is a regulated activity, and not all conveyancers understand trusts — be careful about who you select.
+Likewise, a general high street solicitor may not be as up-to-date on trust planning, tax strategies, and asset protection as a specialist who deals with trusts every single day.
+The conveyancing of property into a trust is a regulated activity, and not all conveyancers understand trusts — be very careful about who you select to handle the process.

 The Process of Transferring Your House into a Trust